Nyabsi/blog/blogs/pico-4-ultra-review.md

 Here is a list of measurements taken in various of VR applications on the Pico 4 Ultra to demonstrate the performance in a real world.

-### Pico Motion Trackers

-Currently the Pico 4 Ultra supports up to 3 Motion Trackers which you can pair through the Tracker application following the on screen instructions.

-Once the trackers are paired you can start the calibration process which should take at most 5 seconds or less, then you can hop into your favorite game and start using the trackers.

-PICO has managed to make using the trackers very easy it doesn't require extensive set-up or calibration which makes really makes me prefer them over my Vive Trackers even.

-They have a battery life of roughly 20+ hours and they easily last me the entire week without requiring charging.

 ### Software

 #### OOBE (Out-of-box experience)